RyanEuesden/HYT221-Raspberry-Pi/README.md

 ```
 crontab -e
 ```
-and input the following line
+and input the following line:

 ```
 @reboot python /path/to/file/temphumid.py